nunit/nunit/BUILDING.md

  * Package             Creates all packages without building first.
 See Note below.
 ```

+For a full list of tasks, run `build.cmd -ShowDescription`.

 ### Notes:
  1. By design, the Package target does not depend on Build.
 This is to allow re-packaging
     when necessary without changing the binaries themselves.
 Of course, this means that
     you have to be very careful that the build is up to date before packaging.

  2. If the compact framework or Silverlight SDK are not installed on a machine, the relevant
     building and testing tasks are skipped and a warning is issued.

  3. For additional targets, refer to the build.cake script itself.